smaclell/smaclell.github.io/_drafts/crafting-code-with-csharp.md

 ``Worker``.

 Sounds good, right?
 There is a catch, testing these methods is harder.
-You can't test them directly because they are now private.
-Instead, you need to test them indirectly through the inputs/outputs of other methods or their behaviours.
+You can't test them as easily because they are now private.
+Instead, you need to test them indirectly through the inputs/outputs of other methods or using their behaviours.
-If the logic is really complicated you might want to pull it out into separate classes and interfaces.
+If the logic is really complicated you might want to move it into separate classes and interfaces.

 In the example above we have separated sending the callback into a different class.
-This lets us test the Worker and sending callbacks separately.
+This lets us test the ``Worker`` and sending callbacks separately.
 The logic for sending callbacks is consolidated in the dedicated class.
 The private method in ``Worker`` is still useful and allows us to prepare the ``Payload`` to be sent.
 The resulting helper classes look